-The Town and the Board of Education have entered into a joint agreement with the Capital Regional Education Council for computer system maintenance and technical services.
-This agreement is for the one year period of July 1, 2019 through June 30, 2020 at an annual fee of \$123,415.
-The Town has entered into an agreement with Quality Data Service, Inc. for the use of software, data conversion, training and the related support services.
-This agreement is for a five year period from July 1, 2015 through June 30, 2020 or until terminated by the Town in accordance with the parameters of the agreement.
-The amount due for year one under this agreement was \$22,182 with the amount due for years two through five under this agreement being \$15,382 per year.
-The Town has entered into agreement for reappraisal and revaluation services as dated July 24, 2017.
-This agreement is for \$49,500 with \$42,364 being incurred on the contract through the current fiscal year.
 The Board of Education has entered into a bus transportation agreement with M&J Bus, Inc. for the purpose of providing transportation services for the school children of the Town of Bolton in compliance with local policies and legal requirements.
 This agreement runs from July 1, 2016 through June 30, 2021.
 The base costs associated with this lease for conventional buses and Type II wheelchair lift school buses are \$275, \$283, \$291, \$300 and \$308, respectively, per bus per day.
 The number of vehicles needed under this agreement will vary.
 Additional hourly rates are included within the agreement for athletics, field trips and other trips.
 The Board has entered into a food services collaboration pilot program agreement.
 The agreement is for a three year period from July 1, 2019 through June 30, 2022 at annual amounts of \$22,000, \$22,500 and \$23,000, respectively.
 The Board has entered into an athletic training services agreement.
-The agreement if for a three year period from August 13, 2017 through June 19, 2020 at annual amounts of \$18,000.
+The agreement is for a three year period from August 24, 2020 through June 23, 2023 at annual amounts of \$19,000.